The WSU Spring System-wide Virtual Commencement is scheduled for Saturday, May 8, 2021. Visit Schedules, Dates and Deadlines for more information.

 Below are WSU campuses that hold commencement ceremonies which Global Campus students can participate in.
 Select the links to view commencement information, and be aware that each campus has their own registration deadline.
 Note: No matter what ceremony you choose to attend, you must have applied to graduate before you can register for the ceremony.

-Every commencement is a wonderful event, and we hope you’ll be here to make it that much more special.
-If you have questions that are not answered here, please call us at 800-222-4978.
+Every commencement is a wonderful event, and we hope you’ll participate and make it that much more special.
+If you have questions that are not answered here, please call the Commencement Office at 509-335-6674.